 Other than Nigeria and South Africa, two of Africa’s biggest economies, the rest of the market is fragmented and small, thus reducing market potential and economies of scale.
 The establishment of trading blocs such as the East African Community (EAC), Southern African Development Community (SADC) and Economic Community of West African States (ECOWAS) has made it easier for businesses to trade outside their territories.
 However, the full potential and benefits of trading as a single African bloc will only be actualized once the African Continental Free Trade Area Agreement (AfCFTA) is fully implemented.
 Once this happens, AfCFTA will remove tariffs on 90% of goods and create a single African market of over a billion consumers with a total GDP of over 3 trillion USD.

-Despite all these challenges, I remain convinced that the biggest opportunities for entrepreneurial leaders in the world are in Africa.
+There are two important mindsets required by every entrepreneurial leader--an exponential mindset (ability to anticipate technology trends that follow exponential growth in terms of decreased price and improved performance), and an abundance mindset (ability to see new possibilities and view challenges as opportunities).
+Thus, an application of exponential and abundance mindset can help entrepreneurial leaders to leverage accelerating technologies with a perception of opportunity regardless of the resources at their disposal.Despite all these challenges, I remain convinced that the biggest opportunities for entrepreneurial leaders in the world are in Africa.
 With an array of accelerating technologies becoming smaller, faster and cheaper, Africa has an opportunity to leapfrog and not only catch up, but even pass the rest of the world in creating our future.
 For this to happen, leadership from the government, private sectors and other key stakeholders need to create an enabling environment that will help entrepreneurial leaders to thrive.
-And African entrepreneurial leaders will need to tap ever deeper into perhaps their greatest asset–incredible resilience and ingenuity to solve challenges.
+And African entrepreneurial leaders will need to tap ever deeper into perhaps their greatest asset--incredible resilience and ingenuity to solve challenges.